akasou0402/akasou0402/README.md

-- 👋 Hi, I’m @akasou0402
+- 👋 Hi, I’m Sota Akagi
-- 👀 I’m interested in AI & Blockchain.
+- 👀 I’m interested in AI Agent!!
 - 🌱 I’m currently learning new technologies.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me